thephpleague/omnipay-sagepay/README.md

 ]);
 ```

-The `$response` will be a `POST` redirect, which will take use to the gateway.
+The `$response` will be a `POST` redirect, which will take the user to the gateway.
 At the gateway, the user will authenticate or authorise their credit card,
 perform any 3D Secure actions that may be requested, then will return to the
 merchant site.

-To get the result details, the transaction is "completed":
+To get the result details, the transaction is "completed" on return:

 ```php
 // The result will be read and decrypted from the return URL (or failure URL)